 As a first-class cook, I am going to stick my neck out and say something I am sure to get chopped for, “The uneducated palate eats everything fried”!
 Squid, for example; nine times out of ten, people eat it fried.
 Why?
 Because options are rarely available.

 This recipe is sure to change the way you think of squid.
-The filling alone, is rich in flavors, and NO… it doesn’t need cheese to excite you.
+The filling alone is rich in flavors, and no… it doesn’t need cheese to excite you.
 The tender, delicate flavor of squid is very accommodating.
-The primary trick to squid is that it cooks in under eight minutes, even when stuffed.
-Grilling these lovely little squid bundles are the Piece de Resistance.
-The only effort you will need a little patience with, is getting the filling inside the tubes, (likened to feeding a four month old it’s first bites of mashed bananas).
+The primary trick to squid is that it cooks in less than eight minutes, even when stuffed.
+Grilling these lovely little squid bundles are the ‘piece de resistance.’
+The only effort you will need, is a little patience getting the filling inside the tubes, (like feeding a four-month old it’s first bites of mashed bananas).
 The rest is fast and easy.

 - Prepare the filling while squid marinates

 - Grill the squid (3-4 minutes on each side)

 - Squid – 1 pound per 2 people (tubes and tentacles)